Polkadot-Blockchain-Academy/pba-book/content/README.md

 ### Hosted Online

-The latest version is hosted at: <a target="_blank" href="https://polkadot-blockchain-academy.github.io/testing-only/">https://polkadot-blockchain-academy.github.io/testing-only/</a> FIXME
+The latest version is hosted at: <a target="_blank" href="https://polkadot-blockchain-academy.github.io/pba-book/">https://polkadot-blockchain-academy.github.io/pba-book/</a>

 ### Build Offline